RobTillaart/MCP4261/README.md

   - MCP4131/32/51/52,
   - MCP4231/32/51/52
 - pending EEPROM write?
-  - 5-10 ms, see page 10 datasheet.
+  - blocking 5-10 ms?, see page 10 datasheet.
   - status check for EEPROM? (robust)
   - lastEE_timestamp? (fast)
-  - what is a good strategy?
+  - What is a good strategy?
+  - **bool isEEWritePending()**?
+  - Also for the NV write function as one needs to write two registers.
 - elaborate TCON settings.
   - investigate behaviour.